mayerph/grapqhl-server-starter/README.md

 | **src/api/\<feature>/\<feature>.resolver.ts**  | resolvers represent the implementation of the graphql-schema.                                   |
 | **src/api/\<feature>/\<feature>.schema.ts**    | merges the graphql schema entries for the feature-based directory                               |
 | **src/api/\<feature>/\<feature>.schemaDirectives.ts**    | merges the graphql schema entries for the feature-based directory                     |

+### Adding a new feature
+For adding a new feature you have to create a new feature-based directory in the src/api/ directory including all files and directories equal to the sample project structure